-Did your search engine traffic suddenly drop rapidly or are you about to purchase a domain name? it is always wise to check if your domain name has been blacklisted or DE-indexed by Google?
+Did your search engine traffic suddenly drop or perhaps you’re about to purchase a domain name?
+It’s always wise to check if the domain name has been blacklisted or de-indexed by Google.

-Be informed, there are several other reasons your website traffic could be dropping rapidly but it doesn’t hurt to check if your pages are still being indexed by Google.
+However, it’s important to remember, there are several other reasons your website traffic could be dropping rapidly.
+But it never hurts to check if your pages are still being indexed by Google.

-Simply perform a search in Google with “site:domainname.com” i.e. site:wpseer.com
+Simply perform a search in Google with the following parameter:

-If no results are returned and your pages have already being indexed by Google previously, then there is a pretty good chance that the website has been removed from their index.
+As you can see above, there are 527 indexed pages in Google for our woorkup blog.
+If no results are returned and your pages have already been indexed by Google previously, then there is a pretty good chance that the website has been removed from their index.

 If you use this method to check for a new domain, you probably won’t get any result, as there are no posts or pages for Google to index yet.